ImperialCollegeLondon/pyrealm/docs/source/users/demography_two/t_model.md

 fig.delaxes(axes[-1])
 ```

-The {meth}`~pyrealm.demography_two.StemAllocation.to_dataframe()` method can still be
+Again, with GPP profiles, the
-used, but the values are stacked into columns identified by pairings of cohort ID and
+{meth}`~pyrealm.demography_two.StemAllocation.to_dataframe()` method stacks predictions
-DBH.
+into columns identified by pairings of cohort ID and DBH.

 ```{code-cell} ipython3
 allocation_profile.to_dataframe().head(6)[